AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 What is the support model?
 ----------------------------

-For support, send email to
+For support, send an email to
 `support@aviatrix.com <mailto:support@aviatrix.com>`__.
-We also offer premium customers with 24x7 support.
+We also offer premium customers 24/7 support.
 To request a
-feature, click Make a wish button at the bottom of each page.
+feature, click the Make a wish button at the bottom of each page.

 In my environment, Aviatrix will be within a PCI CDE environment, do you have a SOC2 or PCI AOC you would be able to share?
 ------------------------------------------------------------------------------------------------------------------------------